Accelerating the time-domain LISA response model with central finite differences and hybridization techniques

 We have used these algorithms to simulate parameter recovery for a ``golden binary" and for deep alert pipelines.
 In Sec.~\ref{subsec:golden_binary} we have tested the responses by performing a high SNR (1876), $M=6.6\times 10^{6}\,\rm{M}_\odot$, inspiral-merger-ringdown, zero-noise injection with the full response and employing the hybrid and LFA in the inference process, allowing to quantify the potential biases introduced by the new approaches.
-The posterior probability distribution of the parameters, shown in Fig.~\ref{fig:pe_golden_binary}, highlights the accuracy of the hybrid response, which yielded statistically similar results with relative biases of the order of those achieved by the full response, while requiring only half the computational time.
+The posterior probability distribution of the parameters, shown in Fig.~\ref{fig:pe_golden_binary}, highlights the accuracy of the hybrid response, which yielded statistical errors and relative biases of the order of those achieved by the full response, while requiring only half the computational time.
 As expected for injections including the merger-ringdown phase, the LFA leads to a biased recovery of the parameters, except for the phase since there is no misalignment of the projected waveform between responses.
 Concretely, the relative biases are of the order of $0.1\%$ for the individual mass components and between 2\% and 30\% for the rest of the parameters.

 In Sec.~\ref{subsec:deep_alerts} we performed an inspiral-only Bayesian inference study of a single MBHB 10 days, 2.5 days and 10 hours before the coalescence.
-Both the hybrid and LFA approaches were able to constraint the coalescence time of the MBHB merger with a similar accuracy as the full response (within $\sim 30$ min, 10 days before the merger; $\sim 6$ min, 2.5 days before the merger; and $\sim 1$ min, 10 hours before the merger) with lower runtimes.
+Both the hybrid and LFA approaches were able to constraint the coalescence time of the MBHB merger with a similar accuracy as the full response (with a $1\sigma$ error of about $\sim 30$ min, 10 days before the merger; $\sim 6$ min, 2.5 days before the merger; and $\sim 1$ min, 10 hours before the merger) with lower runtimes.
 Note these results are based on zero-noise injections and cannot be directly compared to other more realistic analyses performed in the presence of noise (see e.g.~\cite{deng2025fastdetectionreconstructionmerging}).
 Nonetheless, the results presented in Sec.~\ref{subsec:deep_alerts} further support the suitability of a hybrid LISA response, wherein the low-frequency component can be accurately described using an approximate model (as shown in Figs.~\ref{fig:pe_early_warining_0dot0003Hz}-\ref{fig:pe_early_warining_0dot001Hz}), while the high-frequency portion of the spectrum is modeled by a more sophisticated method.